New study says cinnamon-based antimicrobial does little to relieve bad breath

 The study analyzed cinnamic aldehyde's antimicrobial properties by measure oral flora counts before and after chewing sweetened cinnamon gum.
 It's authors concluded that while oral microbes decreased, the amount by which they dropped was not statistically significant.

-Rather than relying on common chewing gum to do the trick, individuals with bad breath may consider using specialty breath freshening gums that oxygenate and moisten the mouth, killing bacteria and neutralizing odors all at once.
+Rather than relying on common chewing gum to do the trick, individuals with bad breath may consider using specialty breath freshening gums that oxygenate and moisten the mouth, and neutralizing odors all at once.